-Unless they have an exemption, your adviser is required to keep on file a form that accurately describes your financial situation, investment objectives, knowledge, experience and risk tolerance.
+Your adviser is required to keep on file a form that accurately describes your financial situation, investment objectives, knowledge, experience and risk tolerance.
+This is called "know your client" information.
+It may be part of your account application or on a separate form.
 There is no standard form.
-This "know your client" information may be part of your account application or on a separate form.